inariksit/cgsat/paper/grammar-testing/README.md

 * must hold: (-1 det) in 1 & (0 adj) in 2 & (1 n|np) in 3
 ```

+Problem is combining targe with condition.
+In order to find the previous rule that conflicts, start by finding rules that have the same target.

 ### Found a silly set definition